 - 1. Information on CIL contributions; - 2.
-Information on Section 106 Contributions; - 3.
+Information on Section 106 Contributions: - 3.
 Items of infrastructure that CIL is to be spent on in the next five years (According to the Council's Capital Programme at the end of the previous financial year).

 The Oxford IFS is a live document, and should be considered alongside the IDP and used for the Local Plan to inform future funding priorities.
-As an indication of key areas of expenditure, the 2021/22 IFS noted that projects funded through a CIL contribution included the Bullingdon Community Centre, the Seacourt Park and Ride scheme and CPZ parking scheme.
+As an indication of key areas of expenditure, the 2023/24 IFS noted that projects funded through a CIL contribution included the East Oxford Community Centre, the Old Gas Works Bridge, and city-wide cycling improvements.
 In addition to this, 15% of CIL receipts can be passed directly to Parish Councils, or 25% in areas covered by a Neighbourhood Plan, to fund locally identified infrastructure.
-CIL contributions were passed to Blackbird Leys Parish Council, Littlemore Parish Council, Old Marston Parish Council and Risinghurst & Sandhills Parish Council.
+CIL contributions were passed to Blackbird Leys Parish Council, Littlemore Parish Council and Blackbird Leys Parish Council.

-Levelling Up and Regeneration Bill Planning Reforms Consultation (2023)
+Levelling Up and Regeneration Act (2023)

-The Levelling Up and Regeneration Bill Planning Reforms Consultation set out that it is proposed that the introduction of Infrastructure Delivery Strategies in Part 4 of the Bill will strengthen infrastructure delivery, enabling a more strategic and unified approach to infrastructure planning and delivery and allowing planning authorities to plan for infrastructure that is required to support growth and demonstrate the deliverability of their plan.
-The Bill proposes the introduction of an Infrastructure Levy, alongside the Infrastructure Delivery Strategies, to replace the current system of developer contributions, however the precise mechanism for this new funding system has not been introduced at the time of writing.
+The Levelling Up and Regeneration Act will strengthen infrastructure delivery, enabling a more strategic and unified approach to infrastructure planning and delivery and allowing planning authorities to plan for infrastructure that is required to support growth and demonstrate the deliverability of their plan.
+The Act introduces an Infrastructure Levy, alongside the Infrastructure Delivery Strategies, to replace the current system of developer contributions.
+The Levy is charged on the value of a development when it's sold, helping fund local services.